Curriculum Vitae

 2020.
 “Teaching Out Loud: A Primer on Lecturing and Oral Presentation Skills.”
 The Centre for Teaching Support & Innovation- The University of Toronto

 2018.
-“What is a Tutorial and Why is a Tutorial?: Discussion Based Tutorials for Drama and Theatre Studies.”
-The Centre for Drama, Theatre and Performance Studies- The University of Toronto.
+“What is a Tutorial and Why is a Tutorial?: Learner Centered Approaches to Small Group Discussion” The Centre for Drama, Theatre and Performance Studies- The University of Toronto.

 2018.
 “Faculty and Teaching Assistant Communication Workshop.”
 The Centre for Drama, Theatre and Performance Studies- The University of Toronto